wavesplatform/Waves/Readme.md

 # Lagonaki

-This is permacoin implementation on top of Scorex framework.
+This is waves implementation with Nxt consensus on top of Scorex framework.

 ## Run a node
 # Ubuntu

-Download deb package from [releases](https://github.com/ScorexProject/PermaScorex/releases), install it, run "perma-scorex settings.json".
+//Download deb package from [releases](https://github.com/ScorexProject/PermaScorex/releases), install it, run "perma-scorex settings.json".

 # Other system